Former title: White House chief of staff

 National Security Adviser Gen. H.R.
 McMaster was replaced by former President George W. Bush's United Nations ambassador, John Bolton, in March.

-Trump named McMaster, a three-star general and a veteran of both Iraq wars, as his national security adviser in February 2017, a week after firing his predecessor, Michael Flynn, following reports that he had misled Vice President Mike Pence about conversations he had had with the Russian ambassador about sanctions.
+Trump named McMaster, a three-star general and a veteran of both Iraq wars, as his national security adviser in February 2017, a week after firing McMaster's predecessor, Michael Flynn, following reports that he had misled Vice President Mike Pence about conversations Flynn had had with the Russian ambassador about sanctions.

-Trump has asked McMaster to stay on until mid-April, before Bolton takes the position.
+Trump has asked McMaster to stay on until mid-April, when Bolton takes the position.

 Attorney General Jeff Sessions fired Andrew McCabe, the former deputy director of the FBI, in March, two days before his scheduled retirement.